IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![Model Order Dto](images/model-order-dto.png)

-Next you will modify the `CreateOrderCommand` to how you would like the check out process to work.
-In this case we will simply pass through our `BasketId` and the  server can create our order based on the current Basket.
+Next you will modify the `CreateOrderCommand` to better reflect how the check out process should work.
+In this case we will simply pass through our `BasketId` and the  server can create our `Order` based on the current `Basket`.

 * Select the `CreateOrderCommand`.
 * Press `F2` and rename the `Command` to `CheckoutCommand`.